 On both the National and State Registers of Historic Places.
 Named to the National Trust for Historic Preservation’s 11 Most Endangered list in 1995.
 Named a National Treasure by the National Trust in 2014.

-By 1998, the EIS is accepted, all permits are in place, and full funding ($11.5M) is provided by the City and County of Honolulu for complete restoration for the Natatorium.
+By 1998, an environmental impact study is completed, all necessary permits are issued, and full funding ($11.5 million) is provided by the City and County of Honolulu for complete restoration for the Natatorium.

-In 2005, the remaining appropriated funds (about $6.4M) is released back to the general fund.
+In 2005, the remaining appropriated funds (about $6.4 million) is returned to the general fund.

-For more information on the Natatorium and the fight to preserve, restore, revitalize and renew Hawai’i's official World War I memorial, please visit Historic Hawaii Foundation’s special Natatorium section here.
+For more information on the Natatorium and the fight to preserve, restore, revitalize and renew Hawaii’s official World War I memorial, please visit Historic Hawaii Foundation’s special Natatorium section here.
 For the facts on why preservation and revitalization of the Natatorium is the right course of action and demolition is a bad idea, read our fact sheet.